ChicagoCommuteChecker/ChicagoCommuteCheckerApp/README.md

 How our App works

-1. Select your Train Line.
+1. Select your train line.

-2. Enter your Zipcode (Chicago CTA Zipcodes only!)
+2. Pick your train station.

 3. Relax!
 We're processing your commute conditions.